-It's almost Turkey Day so let's cut the stuffing and talk turkey.
+Let's cut the stuffing and talk turkey.
 We all want that prize turkey that makes your heart swell with pride the moment you majestically place that golden brown turkey on its crowning pedestal.
-All you need is that perfect recipe that will also taste like a smoky bite of juicy, mouth-watering poultry heaven.
-BAM!!
-Don't you know you can count on us to deliver?
+All you need is that perfect recipe.
+You know you can count on us to deliver.

-We created magic by slow smoking our Maple and Bourbon Brined Turkey before we brushed her down with butter and cranked up the heat to make that golden-delicious, crispy skin.
+We created magic by slow smoking our Maple and Bourbon Brined Turkey before we brushed her down with butter and cranked up the heat to make that gold and delicious crispy skin.
 It will be hands-down one of the most (if not THE most) moist and flavorful birds you've ever fired up.
 You'd better play it safe and make two.

 SLOW-SMOKED MAPLE & BOURBON BRINED TURKEY